 Video of the Day

-Gather all relevant data on the transaction.
-If working with the recipient in the transaction is not an option, collect all of the data your bank is likely to request regarding the transaction before contacting the institution.
-Write down the date and time of the transaction, the amount, the legal name of the recipient, the check number if you wrote a check and any transaction numbers or confirmation codes printed on receipts.
+When it is not possible to cancel a transaction through the recipient, all is not lost.
+You will likely need to go through the bank, so begin by gathering all relevant data on the transaction.
+If working with the recipient in the transaction is not an option, the process will be easier if you collect all of the data your bank is likely to request regarding the transaction before contacting the institution.
+For instance, you can write down the date and time of the transaction, the amount, the legal name of the recipient, the check number if you wrote a check and any transaction numbers or confirmation codes printed on receipts.

-Gather data about your bank account.
-Write down vital information such as your bank account number, debit card number, your Social Security number, account PIN and any other information the bank is likely to request to verify your identity.
+While it is important to have information regarding the transaction you would like to cancel, it is equally vital to gather data regarding your bank account.
+Consider writing down vital information such as your bank account number, debit card number, your Social Security number, account PIN and any other information the bank is likely to request to verify your identity.
 Like the previous step, this will help to streamline the cancellation process and help the bank to act more quickly.